ess-dive-community/essdive-model-data-archiving-guidelines/README.md

 To begin using the model data archiving guidelines, visit the [instructions page](instructions.md).
 There you will find the step-by-step procedure for making decisions about which files to archive.

 ## Updates in v1.1.0
-Updates to v1.1.0 as of November 17th 2021 include:
+Updates to v1.1.0 as of November 18th 2021 include:

 - Removing figure of model data archiving guidelines and replacing the figure with a text-based description of the guidelines based on feedback.
-- Updating citation for our `In Revision` manuscript.
+- Updating citation for our `In Revision` manuscript and adding two co-authors.
 - Updating figure of file-level metadata guidance with new recommendations from v1.0.0 of the file-level metadata reporting format.

 ## How to contribute